Medical-Cabinet-2/Back-End/README.md

 #### POST */api/strains*

-Creates a new strain in the database
+Creates a new strain in the database.

 Request:
 ```javascript